lateralblast/just/README.md

 ```

 The benefit of being able to run multiple actions means you don't need to run the script multiple times.
-Obviously some caution needs to be taken in ordering the workflow in sequential operations soe they
+Obviously some caution needs to be taken in ordering the workflow in sequential operations so they
 proceed in the correct order.